pavanbhat/REST_StudentEnrollmentSystem/README.md

-# REST_StudentEnrollmentSystem
+# Restful Student Enrollment System
-A REST client for enrolling students in courses using the data access layer of the software stack.
+A REST client for enrolling students in courses using the data access layer of the software stack. (<a href="#" > Check out the Documentation for more details!</a>)

 Functionality Included:
 1. Enrolling a student